MicrosoftDocs/azure-devops-docs/docs/artifacts/reference/limits.md

 # Package sizes and count limits

-Azure Artifacts is a highly-scalable package management solution that enables developers to create, host, and share different types of packages.
+Azure Artifacts is a highly scalable package management solution that enables developers to create, host, and share different types of packages.
 In this article, we will cover the size and count limits that developers should be aware of when using Azure Artifacts.
 Some of these limits are imposed by the client tools that Azure Artifacts integrates with (example nuget.exe).

 ## Count limits